-You must submit with the return invoices or certifications as evidence of the deduction claimed.
+You must keep for your records invoices or certifications as evidence of the deduction claimed.

 PART II - ADDITIONAL DEDUCTIONS

 The following additional deductions will be allowed against the gross income in addition to the standard deduction or the itemized deductions.